WangYuNeng/Genetic-Algorithm-HW/README.md

 ## HW2
 - Model building for ecGA
-Due to security issue, I did not put the problem description in this repoㄖ
+Due to security issue, I did not put the problem description in this repo